fizalihsan/fizalihsan.github.io/source/technology/nosql.md

 #### Index Types

-* Unique indexes
+* **Unique indexes**
-* Array indexes - For fields that contain an array, each array value is stored as a separate index entry.
+* **Array indexes** - For fields that contain an array, each array value is stored as a separate index entry.
 There is no special syntax for array indexes though.
-* Sparse Indexes - Sparse indexes only contain entries for documents that contain the specified field.
+* **Sparse Indexes** - Sparse indexes only contain entries for documents that contain the specified field.
 Because MongoDB’s allows the data model to vary from one document to another, it is common for some fields to be present only in a subset of all documents.
 Sparse indexes allow for smaller, more efficient indexes when fields are not present in all documents.
-* Hash Indexes - Hash indexes compute a hash of the value of a field and index the hashed value.
+* **Hash Indexes** - Hash indexes compute a hash of the value of a field and index the hashed value.
 The primary use of this index is to enable hash-based sharding, a simple and uniform distribution of documents across shards
-* Capped collection - max size of the collection is defined at the time of creation and cannot be altered; an existing regular collection can be converted to capped collection, but not vice versa.
+* **Capped collection** - max size of the collection is defined at the time of creation and cannot be altered; an existing regular collection can be converted to capped collection, but not vice versa.
 It behaves like a circular queue and maintains the insertion order; cannot be sharded.
-* Tailable cursors - like `tail -f` command, tailable cursors can be defined on capped collections.
+* **Tailable cursors** - like `tail -f` command, tailable cursors can be defined on capped collections.
-* TTL indexes - Time-to-Live indexes are customizable capped collections where time-out for each document is defined by the user.
+* **TTL indexes** - Time-to-Live indexes are customizable capped collections where time-out for each document is defined by the user.
 A common use is in applications that maintain a rolling window of history (e.g., most recent 100 days) for user actions such as clickstreams.
-* Full-text indexes - give you the ability to search text quickly, as well as provide built-in support for multi-language stemming and stop words; only index string data; allows searching multiple fields with custom weightage specified (from default 1 to 1 billion); You can create a full-text index on all string fields in a document by creating an index on `$**`
+* **Full-text indexes** - give you the ability to search text quickly, as well as provide built-in support for multi-language stemming and stop words; only index string data; allows searching multiple fields with custom weightage specified (from default 1 to 1 billion); You can create a full-text index on all string fields in a document by creating an index on `$**`
-* Geo-spatial indexes
+* **Geo-spatial indexes**
-  * Types of Geospatial queries : intersection, within, and nearness; Geospatial queries using "intersection" and "within" functions do not require an index, whereas "near" function does.
+  * Types of Geospatial queries : *intersection*, *within*, and *nearness*; Geospatial queries using *intersection* and *within* functions do not require an index, whereas *near* function does.
-  * 2dsphere index - for surface-of-the-earth-type maps; allows you to specify points, lines, and polygons in GeoJSON format.
+  * ***2dsphere index*** - for surface-of-the-earth-type maps; allows you to specify points, lines, and polygons in GeoJSON format.
 A point is given by a two-element array, representing [longitude, latitude]; A line by an array of Points; A polygon in the same way as lines but with different 'type'; Sample queries: restaurants in given coordinates, restaurants near given coordinates.
-  * 2d index - for flat maps, video game maps and time series data; "2d" indexes assume a perfectly flat surface, instead of a sphere; can only store points;
+  * ***2d index*** - for flat maps, video game maps and time series data; "2d" indexes assume a perfectly flat surface, instead of a sphere; can only store points;

 #### Rules of Index Design